frederickjjoubert/bevy_ecs_tilemap_autotile_example/README.md

 This project aims to be an exploration of performing AutoTiling on top of the `bevy_ecs_tilemap` crate as part of the following [RFC](https://github.com/StarArawn/bevy_ecs_tilemap/discussions/326) to add AutoTiling to `bevy_ecs_tilemap`.

+# Controls

+Click to place tiles.

+Press 0 to select blank tiles.
+Press 1 to select grass tiles.
+Press 2 to select dirt tiles.
+Press 3 to select water tiles.

 # Assets

 I am using the following free assets, please note their READMES and LICENSES.